 Onboard Graphics vs CPU Integrated Graphics

-Again, onboard graphics is just a term used on a motherboard to indicate that it has the PORTs to connect to a display and also the ability to support a CPU with integrated graphics card.
+Again, onboard graphics is just a term used on a motherboard to indicate that it has the PORTs to connect to a display and also the ability to support a CPU with an integrated graphics card.

 The confusion stems from the way specifications are written.

-However, on the bottom, it actually sheds some light by clarifying that the actual support varies from CPU to CPU thus indicating that the onboard graphics does actually depend on CPU.
+However, on the bottom, it actually sheds some light by clarifying that the actual support varies from CPU to CPU thus indicating that the onboard graphics does actually depend on the CPU.

 Can These MOBO Support 4K Resolution?